sergiofontes/lean-bem/README.md

 # Element
 <img src="/images/element.svg" width="500" height="auto" alt="Example of a element" />

-- A composite **part of a block that can't be used separately from it**.
+#### A composite part of a block that can't be used separately from it.
 - The element name **describes its purpose** (“What is this?”—`item`, `text`, etc.), not its state (“What type, or what does it look like?”—`red`, `big`, etc.).
 - Composed-words separated by a single hyphen `-`.
 Eg., `element-name`.
 - The structure of an element's full name is `block_element`.
 The element name is separated from the block name with a *single* underscore (`_`).